callsys/TextVR/README.md

 ## Get Started
  ### Environment Setup
- TextVR is based on the video retrieval model [frozen-in-time](https://github.com/m-bain/frozen-in-time).
+The baseline model of TextVR is based on the video retrieval model [frozen-in-time](https://github.com/m-bain/frozen-in-time).
 To setup the environment of TextVR, we use `conda` to manage our dependencies.
 Our developers use `CUDA 11.1` to do experiments.
 You can specify the appropriate `cudatoolkit` version to install on your machine in the `requirements.txt` file, and then run the following commands to install FlowText:
  ```
 conda create -n textvr python=3.8
 conda activate textvr